seleniumbase/SeleniumBase/examples/cdp_mode/playwright/ReadMe.md

 ### 2. The full-suite "nested sync" format (`SB()`)

-Best for hybrid projects where you need to switch between Selenium WebDriver and Playwright APIs in the same session.
-This is for power users!
+Best for hybrid projects where you need to switch between WebDriver and Playwright APIs in the same session.

 ```python
 from playwright.sync_api import sync_playwright